kudobuilder/kudo.dev/content/community/team/guenter.md

 avatar: tobi.jpg
 twitter: superguenter
 about:
   Tobi Knaup is Co-Founder & CTO of D2iQ.
-He previously helped scale Airbnb to millions of users worldwide as technical lead; has done research work on internet-scale sentiment analysis using online knowledge, linguistic analysis, and machine learning.
+He is one of the creators of KUDO and assembled the original team.
+These days he spends his time evangelizing the project.
 ---

 # Tobi